QuesoDad/DownloadAllOfIt/README.md

 ### Running the Application

-Run the main Python file to launch the GUI:
+Run the main Python file to launch the GUI or just double click on DAOI.bat.

 ```bash
 python main.py
 ```
+DAOI.bat

 ### Downloading Videos